PaulDMooney/angular-config-blog/blog.md

 ```

 Finally be sure `.env` file entry is added to your `.gitignore` file.
 This file is for your local development, it would be really annoying if your settings were regularly and unexpectedly clobbered by someone else's changes whenever you're pulling the latest.

+## Wrapping up

+To summarize what we've learned here about getting configuration to your Angular app:

+1. Use a reverse-proxy to "host" your Angular app and Backend APIs from the same server, don't try to configure where that backend API is in your Angular app.

+1. You may have very frontend specific configurations that aren't appropriate to serve from your existing business oriented backend APIs.
+If so, create a simple config API by hijacking your webpack dev-server during development, and by hijacking your server.ts file if your're using SSR.

+1. Environment Variables are a good medium to set config values from the server side.

+1. You probably won't need `Environment.ts` files as much as you think.

+1. There are various times to call your config API.
+Pick one.

+1. Don't forget the `.env` files

+Hope this was a good read.
+Not all of it will be appropriate for your project, but I'm sure some of it will be.